 Let us understand the real-life challenges that most organizations come across while developing software products/apps for their business and operations.

 Above all, it becomes a challenge to maintain a codebase for 3 different platforms and keep updating features based on the continuously changing business demands and requirements.

 Infrastructure cost is an additional overhead.
 Maintaining the version for each platform requires additional servers and as a result, DevOps cost increases.

 Need for Technical Expertise for each Platform

-A need for a common UI framework has arised looking at the above challenges.
+A need for a common UI framework has arisen looking at the above challenges.

 What is Flutter?

-Analysing such complexities in app development, Google has introduced Flutter UI toolkit which is free and an open source.
-It is used to create a single codebase for multiple native app platforms such as Windows, Linux, Android and macOS.
+Analyzing such complexities in app development, Google has introduced the Flutter UI toolkit which is free and open-source.
+It is used to create a single codebase for multiple native app platforms such as Windows, Linux, Android, and macOS.

 Flutter Layers are –